 Logger boots are outdoor boots favored mostly by lumberjacks and others working in challenging terrain.
 Lumberjacks (loggers) use them as their regular professional footwear.
 Loggers need shoes that give more surface grip, and logger boots provide this abundantly.

-The boots have caulks at the bottom which provide said grip.
+The boots have caulks at the bottom which provides said grip.
 I am referring to the spikes which give the boots the traction you need to walk on slippery logs, muddy ground, and steep terrain.

 Logger boots have a few trademarks that can help you identify them quickly when you see them: high tops, tall heels, thick soles, waterproof, and the caulks at the bottom.